basic-web-components/basic-web-components/packages/basic-sliding-viewport/README.md

 <a name="SlidingViewport"></a>
 ## SlidingViewport
-Presents list items in a viewport such that only a single item is visible at a time
+Presents list items in a viewport such that only a single item is visible at a time.

 Navigating between items will be represented with a horizontal visual sliding effect.